Frequently Asked Questions

 Where is the best place to put my sliding wardrobe?

 Sliding wardrobes can be fitted anywhere and location is very much a personal preference, however we recommend the sliding wardrobe goes in an area where there is at least 54 - 58cm of depth from the back wall and where there are no radiators, doors or windows in the space where you would like the sliding wardrobe to run.
-54cm is the very shallowest you can go to and this increases to 58cm if you add drawers to your internals.
+54cm is the very shallowest you can go to and this increases to 58cm if you add our drawers to your internals.
 If the doors are fitted wall to wall, you can set the doors as far forward as you like.
 Wherever your sliding wardrobe does not run to and/or from a wall, we will supply you with 1 or 2 end panel casing boards to act as a ‘false wall’, allowing the sliding doors to close up against something.
-The end panel casing boards are 64cm deep and so any wardrobes which include these panels will therefore have a maximum depth of 64cm.
-If you wish to create a deeper space using an end panel, we offer 90cm end panels in 9 colours on the extras page within the 3D design tool.
+The standard end panel casing boards are 64cm deep and so any wardrobes which include these panels will therefore have a maximum depth of 64cm.
+If you wish to create a deeper space with an end panel, we also offer 90cm deeper end panels in 9 colours as an option on the 3D design tool or as an additional item on the extras page.
 Guidance on this and more can be found in our Measurement Guide.